COSC3020/divide-and-conquer-sum-ZachRenz/README.md

 ## Runtime Analysis Solution

 After finishing my code, I can make these conjectures about the how my function will grow over time. <br>
 The function calls three of itself inside the function, each function processing a third of the data, and after all is said and done it adds up the three branches consistently (which is a constant amount of work).
 It only finishes recursion when the size of the list is either 1 or 0.
-So we can write our function like this: <br>
+So we can write our recurrence relation like this: <br>
 $T(n) = 3T(n/3) + C$, Where $T(1) = 1$ and $T(0) = 1$<br>
 And to produce the next term in this relation, we need to find $T(n/3)$, how the function divides up n recursively <br>
 $T(n/3) = 3T(n/3/3) + C => 3T(n/9) + C$ <br>